RB Kensington & Chelsea – Safeguarding and Carnival (October 2018)

 - Serious Violence in Lambeth – Needs Assessment (June, 2015)

-- LB Lewisham’s approach to violence and vulnerability (Briefing paper, November, 2016)
+- LB Lewisham’s approach to reducing violence (briefing paper, 2018)

 - LB Lewisham, Youth Offending Service, Trauma Restorative Model (May 2018)

 - LB Lewisham’s Whole Systems Approach – trauma informed restorative model

 Whole System Approach diagram - Dowload the image as a PDF

 This diagram details a whole systems approach to serious youth violence by Geeta Subramaniam, Head of Public Protection and Safety, LB Lewisham and Chair of London Heads of Community Safety and Youth Offending Team Assistant Directors Network.